yegane-fmd/yegane-fmd/README.md

 > _“Code like a lady.
 Dream like a queen.
 Build like a warrior.”_ 👑

 <p align="center">
-  💖 Made with passion and pink vibes 💻 ☕
+  💖 Made with passion vibes 💻 ☕
 </p>